 The role of Gelponics in growing media

-Our Gelponics product has been developed as carbon and nitrogen-rich hydrogel product line, using algal biostimulants, an eco-friendly super-absorbent polymer, and soil amender biochar.
+Our Gelponics product has been developed as a carbon and nitrogen-rich hydrogel product line, using algal biostimulants, an eco-friendly super-absorbent polymer, and soil amender biochar.

 Gelponics improves a plant’s moisture-holding capacity and stabilises this moisture for a better yield.
 It also helps to increase the carbon and nitrogen content of the soil.